nathalia-lt/eventhunter/README.md

 A webpage that utilizes a Ticketmaster API to provide information about events happening in the United States.

-* Search for an specific event
+* Search for any specific event
 * Save favourites events
 * Get links to buy tickets